 Open water swimming

 2-pin POGO connector

 The Xiaomi Mi Watch Revolve isn’t the only option in the price segment.
 In fact, Huami has been churning out a range of wearables that offer up a variety of case designs, and a similar degree of smartness.

-If you are willing to step up your budget, the Oppo Watch is one of the better Wear OS smartwatches.
-It offers a full-blow connected experience for not much more money.
+If you are willing to step up your budget, the OPPO Watch is one of the better Wear OS smartwatches.
+It offers a full-blown connected experience for not much more money.
 Priced at Rs.
-14,990, it requires a higher initial outlay, but the third-party app store and reliable connectivity make the Oppo Watch an excellent option.
+14,990, it requires a higher initial outlay, but the third-party app store and reliable connectivity make the OPPO Watch an excellent option.

 Xiaomi Mi Watch Revolve review: The verdict

 Look, if you want a large screen fitness tracker that offers a wide variety of watch faces and just enough smarts, the Mi Watch Revolve might cut it for you.